-- Minimum payment: The minimum amount you must pay each month.
-Failure to make your minimum payment on time will result in late fees and penalty APRs.
+Minimum payment: The minimum amount you must pay each month.
+Failure to make your will result in late fees and penalty APRs.
 Even if you make your minimum payment, you’re still charged interest on your unpaid balance.

 The only way to remain interest-free is to pay your statement balance in full by the due date.
 You can connect your credit card account to your checking account and set up automatic payments to ensure you never miss a payment.